 There is evidence that for people with PWS it is beneficial to continue treatment with growth hormone therapy even after they have reached their final height.
 To learn more about growth hormone treatment for teens and adults with PWS, visit our GH page where there is a useful video from Dr Jennifer Miller and a summary of the current research.
 However, treatment is not funded for adults and teenagers aged 14+ girls / 16+ boys.

-The good news is that the price of growth hormone has come down and while it varies from chemist to chemist, the cost of a daily maintenance dose of 0.2mg could be around $100 per month, but some teens will require a higher dose initially.
+The good news is that the price of growth hormone has come down and while it varies from pharmacy to pharmacy, the cost of a daily maintenance dose of 0.2mg is likely to be less than $100 per month, but some teens will require a higher dose initially.
 This reduced price makes self-funding a more feasible option and it may be possible to claim this cost through WINZ.

 Adults and those children exiting the funded growth hormone treatment program can be tested for growth hormone deficiency as GH is funded for adults with deficiency.
 Unfortunately, many people with PWS will fall just below the threshold to get funded treatment this way.